 Indoors, it’s more difficult to ground ourselves, and to compound the problem, this is where man-made electromagnetic fields are most common.
 Trying to ground yourself by going barefoot indoors at home doesn’t work in most cases because many common flooring materials are very poor conductors of electricity, in fact, many are effective insulators.
 Carpet, polished timber, vinyl flooring, sealed or glazed tiles, marble and sealed concrete do not work as grounding surfaces.

-To overcome this problem, we’ve seen the development of specially made earthing products such as conductive mats to rest hands or feet on when using the computer, grounding sheets which sit under bedding material to provide earthing while sleeping, and earthing yoga mats for exercising on indoors.
+To overcome this problem, we’ve seen the development of specially made earthing products such as conductive mats to rest hands or feet on when using the computer, grounding underlay pads which sit under bedding material to provide earthing while sleeping, and earthing yoga mats for exercising on when indoors.

 Even indoors, and while flying, there are ways to help you stay grounded.
 As noted in the film, touching the faucet with one hand while shaving with the other helps you ground.
 And when flying, you can take off your shoes and place your feet (bare or with socks) on the steel struts of the chair in front of you, as this too will help you stay grounded.
 There are also grounding pads you can use to sleep or sit on, which can be particularly beneficial if you live in a high-rise building.